Get notified of page updates

 • People whose breast cancer recurred while they were on their first treatment or within 12 months of completing it.

 Truqap is approved only for people with a tumor that has a mutation in one of three genes: PIK3CA, ATK1 or .
-The Foundation One CDx tumor test was also approved by the for use in identifying people who are most likely to benefit from this new combination treatment.
+The Foundation One CDx tumor test was also approved by the FDA for use in identifying people who are most likely to benefit from this new combination treatment.

 Study findings